AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 tags: [git, svn]
 ---

 I know there are plenty of articles on the subject, but I needed to keep track how I did it.
-To migrate my current SVN repositories to Git I started to look around for some documentation and ended up with this ideas in mind:
+To migrate my current SVN repositories to Git I started to look around for some documentation and ended up with these ideas in mind:

 - Clone the SVN repository to a local Git Repository while filtering the data and converting the users.
 - Create a Remote (bare) Git repository that will be your new 'master' repository.
-- Choose which branch of the local repository push to the new remote Git repository.
+- Choose which branches of the local repository push to the new remote Git repository.

 These are the steps I followed: